10 Best Bars on Kauai for Drinks, Dancing and Live Entertainment

 Illuminated by tiki torches and surrounded by trickling streams and tropical vegetation, this lively, open-air establishment proves irresistible to patrons.
-The welcoming ambience complements the menu, which boasts a wealth of fresh fish and steaks.
+The welcoming ambiance complements the menu, which boasts a wealth of fresh fish and steaks.
 Plus, Keoki's bar is a fantastic hangout for those who want to drink, socialize, and munch on appetizers and light fare.
 On weekends (usually Thursday to Sunday evenings), you'll catch live bands playing terrific Hawaiian tunes and folks dancing to the catchy rhythms.
 There's room for dancing and the establishment allows for people to have fun and let loose.
 Located on the south side, fun and beautiful.
 (808-742-7534)

 6 Duke's Barefoot Bar

-The bar, like the restaurant at Duke's Canoe Club, takes advantage of the place's beachside locale and open-air ambience.
+The bar, like the restaurant at Duke's Canoe Club, takes advantage of the place's beachside locale and open-air ambiance.
 It's a great place to hang out with friends on its own or either before or after dinner upstairs.
 On weekends, local performers entertain guests with terrific Hawaiian music, and the place comes alive with folks grooving, dancing, and chatting.
 If you're enamored of the tropical experience but don't do alcohol, they also offer a menu of virgin drinks, full of island fruits and goodness.
 Duke's is located on the east side, which makes it a short drive from just about all hotels on the island.
 (808-246-9599)

 5 Bouchon's Hanalei